davegay11/Trump-Tweets/README.md

 This is the official repository for The Trump's Tweets team in Professor Herron's Humanities: Data Mining + Meaning class at Duke University.

-## Data Aquisition and Cleaning

-To get the data, run the following script from the root project directory:

-`./scripts/get_data.sh`

-To clean the data and generate the models, run:

-`./pipeline/main.py`

-By default it cleans the data, generates word2vec models, and creates wordclouds for each individual.
-The file is formatted as a command line utility, whose options can be found with:

-`/pipeline/main.py --help`

-`fields.txt` contains an ascii table describing each field in the cleaned data and what values it can take on.

-## Representations / Analysis

-Because we had our data cleaned a bit early, we started using it to perform some basic analysis of his tweets.
-The files `bag_of_words.ipynb`, `n_gram.ipynb`, and `word2vec.ipynb` all create different NLP representations of his tweets, and start to try to make sense of them.
-As the project progresses we will clean up / add more to these files.

 ## Required packages

 To install the required pip modules we recommend using virtualenv